International Green Construction Code: Comparison to LEED

 The IgCC shares some similarities with the Leadership in Energy and Environmental Design (LEED) certification.
 Both the IgCC and LEED provide frameworks for designing and constructing buildings in a way that minimizes their environmental impact.
 However, there are some key differences between the two programs.
 For example, the IgCC is focused specifically on construction, whereas LEED covers the entire lifecycle of a building, including its operation and maintenance.
 Additionally, the IgCC is a model code, which means that it has the force of law in jurisdictions that adopt it, whereas LEED is a voluntary certification program that developers choose to pursue.
 More recently, the 2018 version was designed to mesh with LEED.
 Simply complying with the code meant meeting all of the LEED prerequisites, as well as earning 20 points worth of credit, making LEED certification easier later.
-However, this begs the question of is it necessary to have a separate code if it achieves the same outcome as a LEED certification.
+However, this raises the question of whether it necessary to have a separate code if it achieves the same outcome as a LEED certification.
 Some jurisdictions already require LEED for certain projects, and for them it may seem redundant to adopt the IgCC.